seanGSISG/Create-OutlookSignature_Public/README.md

 **PARAMETER -Logo**
 Specifies which logo to use in the signature.
 Available options:
-  - FoC (default)
+  - Logo-Default (default)
-  - H2K
-  - GSINA
-  - GSIPA
-  - GSIT
+  - Logo-Default2
-  - GSIAM
+  - Logo-Default3
-  - GSISG
+  - Logo-SecondaryDomain
-  - GSIVET
+  - Logo-Alternative

 **EXAMPLE**
-`-Logo GSIPA`
+`-Logo Logo-Default2`

 **PARAMETER -User**
 Specify a User.
 Files will be saved to C:\Temp\Signatures